-Trump has promised to prosecute his political opponents, weaponize the justice system, and unleash hell on his preferred targets, from immigrants to people of color to racial justice advocates to Muslims to people with disabilities to trans kids.
-With Trump's followers emboldened, we also expect a rise in antisemitism, white nationalism, and other dangerous ideologies, making the risk of political violence even more real.
+Trump has promised to prosecute his political opponents, weaponize the justice system, and unleash hell on his preferred targets, from immigrants to people of color to racial justice advocates to Muslims to trans kids.
+With Trump's followers emboldened, the risk of political violence is real.